mebusy/notes/dev_notes/RL_DavidSilver.md

 ## Model

  - A model predicts what the environment will do next
- - Transitions:  𝒫 predicts the next state
+ - Transitions:  𝑃 predicts the next state
  - Rewards: 𝓡 predicts the next (immediate) reward, e.g.
  - Model is not necessary.